-Corporate tax expense for the half year ended 31 December 2012 increased 5% on the prior half.
+Corporate tax expense for the half year ended 31 December 2012 increased 7% on the prior half reflecting the 7% increase in net profit before tax over the same period.

 The effective tax rate is below the Australian company tax rate of 30% primarily as a result of the profit earned by the offshore banking unit and offshore jurisdictions that have lower corporate tax rates.